DaniaRaharjo/indonesian_tweet_depression_detection/README.md

 # Disclaimer

 This project is intended for:
-- educational purposes
+- Educational purposes
-- research purposes
+- Research purposes
-- early screening assistance
+- Early screening assistance

 The model cannot diagnose depression or mental illness and should not replace professional medical or psychological evaluation.